dattasaurabh82/InteractiveBOMs/README.md

 ### Setup your github for gh-pages

+In your GitHub repository `settings`, you need to configure GitHub Pages:

+1. Go to your repository's `Settings`
+2. In the left sidebar, click `Pages`
+3. Under `Build and deployment`:
+   - For `Source`, select `GitHub Actions`
+   - > Do not select `Deploy from a branch` since we're using the Actions workflow

+That's it!
+You don't need to configure anything else in the Pages settings.

+The workflow we set up will handle everything:

+- Building the site (generating the iBOM HTML)
+- Creating the necessary artifacts
+- Deploying to GitHub Pages

+The first time you run the workflow, GitHub Pages will be automatically set up.

+The URL where your site will be published will be shown in:
+- The workflow run output
+- Your repository's Pages settings
+- Usually in the format: `https://<username>.github.io/<repository>/`

 ### Generate board json

 _The Board's name and the JSON file's prefix name, doesn't matter._